Nebraska: 'The Good Life'

-Don’t even bother because it was in the middle of nowhere.
+Don’t even bother because it is in the middle of nowhere.

 That school was Nebraska.
-Despite being heavily recruited by California schools, they were already ruled out because I wanted to focus more on my academics and California is one big distraction.
+Despite being heavily recruited by California schools, they were already ruled out because I wanted to focus more on my academics and California can be one big distraction.

 Losing My Scholarship

 My first year at Nebraska was rough, but not because of Nebraska.
 I had been in a very abusive relationship in California and that person came with me to Nebraska.
 After getting a restraining order just weeks after moving, it was the first time in years that I felt safe.
 Largely thanks to my new friendships with teammates who helped me get out of a very difficult situation.

 On the other side of things, it was just rough emotionally, and I let it affect my training and competing.
 I lost my scholarship after my first year at Nebraska and it was completely my fault.
 I decided to look at it as an opportunity and not as “opposition”, and I fell in love with the sport of running again.
 Not running because I was getting awards or accolades but just running to run because it brings me joy.
 After a rough year, I came back for my senior year as one of the top runners again and ran in the indoor and outdoor NCAA National Championship as someone who loved the sport.
 To this day, losing my scholarship was one of the best things that happened to me; a blessing in disguise.

 My Coach Viktors Lacis showed me what it means to be tough.
 He instilled a work ethic to treat every day like the national championship and giving it your all.
 That attitude is lived out in all I do which helps in my training as a Ninja Warrior and Spartan.
 Academically Dennis LeBlanc, Keith Zimmer and Alvin Banks helped paved the path for a struggling student like myself to become the first person in their family to get a degree.